 Detox Medication for Central Nervous System Depressants

-Benzodiazepines are often used to wean people off of alcohol or other benzos.
+Benzodiazepines are often used to wean people off alcohol or other benzos.
 This helps to avoid serious withdrawal symptoms by helping your brain chemistry slowly return to normal levels.
-However, therapeutic use of benzos needs to be carefully administered by a medical professional and this kind of treatment should also be accompanied with or followed up with counseling or behavior therapy.
+However, the therapeutic use of benzos needs to be carefully administered by a medical professional.
+This kind of treatment should also be accompanied with or followed up with counseling or behavior therapy.